Posted on September 24, 2020 at 6:00 am

-While reading 1000 books may seem daunting, just reading one book a day means you’ll have met this goal in less than 3 years.
+While the thought of reading 1000 books may seem daunting, reading just one book a day means you’ll have met this goal in less than 3 years.

-If finding 1000 books seems overwhelming, the library has you covered.
+Finding 1000 books won’t be overwhelming either—the library has you covered.
 You can browse and place holds on titles in our sizeable collection of picture books.
 Or have our staff choose books for you using our Book Butler service.

-What’s great about this program is that you can read any book, and yes, you can repeat them.
+What’s great about this program is that you can read any book, and yes, you can repeat them to count them more than once.
 It also counts if a sibling, grandparent, or teacher reads to your child.

 I wish you joyful adventures as you head on this reading journey with your little ones.